steveleetn91/cordova-plugin-admob-free-2/README.md

             <true />
         </edit-config>

+Sometime a some texteditor auto format will appears a some errors.
+If on that case you can consider google document for iOS version 10.8.0.

 ## Add SDK ( Simulator && Real Device )

 Default plugin support for simulator but if you need run on Real Device, so let's go to `./plugins/cordova-plugins-admob-free-2/plugin.xml` and comment all framework support for simulator and uncomment all framework support for Real Device ( I have comment at that, please check it ).
 After that you need reinstall iOS platform, maybe it'll apprear error